 Failure to complete assignments on time adversely affects yourself and other students because discussion and interaction of ideas is an important means of learning.
 The course is organized into 8 Units.
-Each unit contains at a minimum a quiz and a critical thinking forum.
+Each of the first 7 units contains at a minimum a quiz and a critical thinking forum.
 All deadlines are at midnight at the end of the day.
-The deadline for assignments in Unit 1 is January 16.
-Other deadlines will be at approximately two-week intervals and will be posted under the Schedule tab in ANGEL.
+Deadlines are on Sundays at 11:59pm except for Unit 1 (a Wednesday) and Unit 8 (Thursday).
+The deadline for assignments in Unit 1 is January 23.
+Other deadlines will be at approximately two-week intervals as shown in the class schedule (which is considered part of this syllabus).
+A link to the schedule also exists in D2L Unit 1.